nikosgavalas/ansible-flink/README.md

 ### UI

 Visit the `master` host at the port 8081 to access the Flink's web UI.
+If the cluster is running properly, you can then submit tasks for execution.

 ## Important Notes